Social Convergence

-The Social Convergence (Convergencia Social, CS) is a left-wing political party in Chile.
-It is led by Gabriel Boric.
+The Social Convergence (Convergencia Social, CS) was a left-wing political party in Chile.
+It was founded by the Chilean president Gabriel Boric.

-It was founded in 2018 by the Autonomist Movement (MA), Libertarian Left (IL) (a part of the movement left the party in 2019), Socialism and Freedom (SOL) and New Democracy (ND).
-It is part of the leftist coalition Broad Front.
+It was co-founded in 2018 by the Autonomist Movement (MA), Libertarian Left (IL) (a part of the movement left the party in 2019), Socialism and Freedom (SOL) and New Democracy (ND).
+It was part of the leftist coalition Broad Front.
 In mid-2019, members of the movement began their process to register as a legally constituted political party.

 Social Convergence experienced an internal crisis in 2019, after a large number of militants resigned from the party, due to the initial rejection of Gabriel Boric's participation in the agreement made by the congress to create a new constitution, initiated due to the 2019 Chilean protests.
 Arguing that the agreement did not seem to them to be a sufficient response to the protests.
-However, after the changes that the agreement underwent (gender parity, indigenous seats, etc), these members ended up supporting the agreement, but did not remain part of the party.
+However, after the changes that the agreement underwent (gender parity, indigenous seats, etc.), these members ended up supporting the agreement, but did not remain part of the party.

+In July 2024 the party merged into the Broad Front party, which is a successor of the Broad Front coalition.